otrv4/otrv4/architecture-decisions/007-query-messages.md

 `ENCRYPTED_MESSAGES` from a dishonest participant.

 If the receiver starts a new DAKE, messages from the previous conversation that start a new ratchet will fail to be verified and decrypted (the receiver will need the DH private key from before the new DAKE).

-When a participant is on `MSGSTATE_PLAINTEXT` and `REQUIRE_ENCRYPTION` is set, she can not send additional query messages, otherwise her stored messages will not be correctly decrypted when they arrive.
-This happens because every time the other participant receives a query message and sends a pre-key he will generate new ECDH (and DH) keys - and the stored message will use previous keys.